Interplay of magnetic and thermodynamic responses in the kagome-triangular system: Model and methods

 We employ DQMC simulations \cite{White1989,santos2003} to investigate the finite-temperature properties of the Hubbard model defined in Eq.~(\ref{eq1}).
 The partition function $\mathcal{Z} = \mathrm{Tr} e^{-\beta \mathcal{H}}$ is expressed as a path integral discretized into imaginary-time slices $\Delta \tau$ by the Suzuki-Trotter decomposition, where $\beta = 1/(k_{\mathrm{B}}T)$.
 The imaginary-time step $\Delta \tau$ is chosen sufficiently small such that Trotter errors remain smaller than statistical sampling errors.
-The interaction term is then decoupled using the Hubbard-Stratonovich (HS) transformation, introducing auxiliary fields that depend on both spatial sites and imaginary time.
+The interaction term is then decoupled using the Hubbard-Stratonovich (HS) transformation, introducing standard Ising HS fields that depend on both spatial sites and imaginary time.
 This procedure renders the Hamiltonian quadratic in fermion operators, allowing the fermionic trace to be evaluated analytically.
 As a result, the partition function reduces to the product of spin-up and spin-down fermion determinants.
 These determinants serve as Boltzmann weights for Monte Carlo sampling of the HS fields, enabling the evaluation of Green’s functions and related observables such as spin, charge, and pairing correlations.
 In practice, we employ the Metropolis algorithm to update the HS fields.
-Simulations are initialized with random auxiliary field configurations, followed by 8000 warm-up sweeps to equilibrate the system.
+For ordered systems at large $\beta U$, global updates of the HS fields are often considered in DQMC simulations \cite{Scalettar1991}.
+In our simulations, we include one global update attempt per Monte Carlo sweep.
+Simulations are initialized with random HS field configurations, followed by 8000 warm-up sweeps to reach equilibrium.
 And 10000-30000 additional sweeps are made to generate measurement data.
-These measurements are divided into 10 bins to obtain coarse-grained averages, and the errors were estimated from the standard deviations from these averages.
+To reduce autocorrelation effects, the measurements are divided into 10 bins to obtain coarse-grained averages, and the errors are estimated from the standard deviations from these averages.
 To evaluate the reliability of our results against the infamous sign problem as the particle-hole symmetry is broken, a careful analysis of the average sign is conducted.
-The validity of this method has been verified in many previous studies, including magnetism \cite{MaAPL2010}, phase diagram \cite{MaPRL2018}, as well as superconducting pairing correlation \cite{MaPRL2013,ChenNC2024}.

 To study the magnetic properties of the system, we calculate the real-space spin-spin correlations \cite{Lima2023},